-The Morning I Stood 5 Meters from the World's Largest Lizard
+The Morning You Stand 5 Meters from the World's Largest Lizard

-The ranger's instructions were simple: stay behind him, don't run, don't make sudden movements, and for God's sake don't bring food.
+The ranger's instructions are simple: stay behind him, don't run, don't make sudden movements, and never bring food.

-We were on Rinca Island, two hours by boat from Labuan Bajo, walking through dry savanna that looked more like Africa than Indonesia.
-The heat was aggressive — 34°C by 9AM.
-And somewhere in the grass ahead, Komodo dragons were waiting.
+You're on Rinca Island, two hours by boat from Labuan Bajo, walking through dry savanna that looks more like Africa than Indonesia.
+The heat is aggressive — 34°C by 9AM.
+And somewhere in the grass ahead, Komodo dragons are waiting.

 National Park exists for one reason: the last population of Varanus komodoensis, the world's largest living lizard.
 Up to 3 meters long, venomous bite, ambush predators that can sprint 20km/h in short bursts.
 There are about 3,000 of them across Komodo and Rinca islands.

-The first one appeared under a tree near the ranger station.
+The first one appears under a tree near the ranger station.
 A 2.5-meter male, lying in the shade with the casual menace of a crocodile.
-The forked tongue flicked.
-The yellow eyes tracked us.
+The forked tongue flicks.
+The yellow eyes track you.

-"Five meters minimum," the ranger said, holding his forked stick like a shepherd's crook.
+"Five meters minimum," the ranger says, holding his forked stick like a shepherd's crook.
 "They look slow.
 They are not slow."

-We saw six dragons on the hour-long trek.
+Six dragons reveal themselves on the hour-long trek.
 A female near a nest.
 Two juveniles in a tree (young dragons climb trees to avoid being eaten by adults — yes, they're cannibalistic).
-And a large male who crossed our path close enough that I could count the scales on his flank.
+And a large male who crosses the path close enough that you can count the scales on his flank.

 Park entry: IDR 350,000 (~$22) for foreign tourists, plus IDR 100,000 ranger guide fee.
 Rinca is closer to Labuan Bajo than Komodo Island and has more frequent sightings.
 Never walk without a ranger.